dempseydata/PromptsAndGPTs/Feature Writer/feature_template.md

 - System diagram update
 - Tech Wiki update

-✅ Required if new tools, APIs, or agents are added
+✅ Diagram update only required if new tools, APIs, or agents are added
+✅ Tech wiki update required if process flow or data structures are changing

 🔸 Ask: *Would this affect dev onboarding or architecture understanding?*

 ---